Procedures & Reading Lists

 During the first semester of exam credits, students will put together an exam committee of three faculty members with expertise in the student’s area of focus, develop a reading list in conjunction with that committee, and begin reading in preparation for the exam.
 The student should plan to meet with the exam chair at least once per month during the two semesters of exam preparation and should meet with each of the committee members at least once per semester.
 The student should consult with the committee members about submitting preparatory work for these meetings, which may include responses to the texts that have been read so far or questions raised by the texts.

-By the end of the first half of the first semester of exam credits (June 24 for Summer 2022, October 14 for Fall 2022, March 3 for Spring 2023), students must submit to the graduate advisor 1) the final reading list, 2) a 1-page statement that offers a rationale for the list and notes any particular focus, and 3) the Exam List Approval Form signed by all three committee members.
+By the end of the first half of the first semester of exam credits (October 14 for Fall 2023, March 1 for Spring 2024), students must submit to the graduate advisor 1) the final reading list, 2) a 1-page statement that offers a rationale for the list and notes any particular focus, and 3) the Master’s Committee Approval Form 6 signed by all three committee members.
 The remainder of the semester should be spent reading, annotating, and consulting with committee members in preparation for the exam.

 For literature exams, Part A will provide students with 6 passages from primary texts on the exam list: the student will choose 5 of these passages to identify and explicate.
 Part B will comprise three essay questions, each of which will ask students to make connections between the primary and secondary texts: the student will choose two of the questions and produce a 4-6 page (double-spaced) response to each.
 Each faculty member on the committee will choose two passages from the exam list of primary texts for Part A and write one question for Part B.